Meet the team

 Victoria Tarr

-Jessie May nurse
+Jessie May Nurse

 Victoria worked on the Adolescent Ward in Bristol Children’s Hospital for 7 years, with a keen interest in oncology care.
 She trained in the administration of chemotherapy and successfully completed two degree modules in Oncology.
 Other areas of practice included orthopaedics, surgical, respiratory, gastro, neuro, and mental health.
 The Adolescent Ward was multi-speciality and so she was lucky enough to see a huge variety of diagnosis and treatments delivered.
 Over the years she has developed a passion for tissue viability and wound care management.